2015 Saint-Denis raid: Operation

 and well-known to them as a suspect in a drug ring investigation during which her telephone was tapped, was an associate.
 They followed her to the rue du Corbillon apartment building on 17 November and viewed Abaaoud entering with her.

 At 4:20 am the next morning, police launched the full-on assault of a second-story apartment in that Saint-Denis building, believing that Abaaoud was hiding there with at least five accomplices.
-The initial offensive was repelled by the militants.
-Explosives laid by police at the entrance were ineffective as the door was armoured, allowing the militants inside time to arm themselves and respond.
+The initial offensive was repelled by the terrorists.
+Explosives laid by police at the entrance were ineffective as the door was armoured, allowing the terrorists inside time to arm themselves and respond.
 At 5:55 am, several trucks arrived with reinforcements from France's military along with ambulances to treat the wounded.
 Deputy Mayor of Saint-Denis Stéphane Peu warned residents to stay indoors and that the explosions were a military operation.

 At 6:27 am, two police helicopters arrived on the scene to support forces on the ground.
 At 6:55 am, additional police reinforcements arrived.
 Around 7:20 am, heavy gunfire erupted and multiple explosions, presumed to be police grenades, were heard by residents nearby.
 It was later reported that one of these explosions was a suicide bomber who had lured police to the building in an attempt to draw them into blast range.
 Riot police began to clear the streets of civilian onlookers who had gathered.
 At 7:45 am, at least 20 residents of nearby buildings were evacuated.